-From lightweight party-starters to beefy boomboxes, this list features our pick of the top Bluetooth speakers for sharing good vibes as you go.
+From lightweight party starters to beefy boomboxes, this list features our best Bluetooth speaker picks for sharing good vibes as you go.
 We’ve tested every model in a range of real-world situations, to sort the sweet-sounding wheat from the sonic chaff.
 Because tinny tunes can get in the bin.

 Looking for Bluetooth bangers on a budget?
 Check out our round-up of fantastic cheap speakers.
 But if you’re prepared to pay more for superior portable audio, the guide below has got you covered.
 The playlist’s up to you.

 Our pick of the best Bluetooth speaker options to buy today

 If your best-selling Bluetooth speaker isn’t broken, why mess with the recipe?
 Luckily, JBL knows just what to tweak without souring the fantastic flavour of its Flip series.
 Lightly rebranded in line with the rest of JBL’s range, the Flip 6 is a familiar fabric-wrapped cylinder capable of superb wireless sound.

 A smidge heavier at 550g, the Flip 6 is still perfectly portable.
 Power and Bluetooth buttons live on the back with the battery indicator, while the play, volume and PartyBoost controls continue to sit on top.
 Battery life remains respectable at 12 hours, while water resistance has been boosted to IP67 for improved pool-proofing.